l3-team/CasBundle/README.md

 Supports Single Sign Out (no support in BeSimpleSSoBundle).

+(For Symfony 6, please refer to the [l3/cas-guard-bundle](https://github.com/l3-team/CasGuardBundle) package.)

 Installation
 ---
 Install the Bundle by adding this line to your composer.json :